Economic slowdown: Core output shrinks 5.8 per cent in October

 Growth in output of refinery products slowed down to 0.4 per cent in October as against 1.3 per cent in the same period last year.

-The eight core sectors had expanded by 4.8 per cent in October 2018.
+The eight-core sectors had expanded by 4.8 per cent in October 2018.

 During the April-October period, the growth of core industries fell to 0.2 per cent against 5.4 per cent in the year-ago period.